rongjiecomputer/minimal-emscripten/readme.md

 });
 ```

-For simple hello world example, it should looks like this.
+For simple hello world example, it should look something like this.

 ```js
 var Module = {};